 If you are experiencing these symptoms or any combination of these symptoms in addition to nausea and vomiting, there may be a chance you're pregnant.

 Stomach Flu Symptoms

 Additional symptoms of the stomach flu other than nausea and vomiting include:

 Symptoms from the stomach flu can be mild to severe and will develop within 24 to 72 hours after being exposed to the virus.
 It typically lasts a couple days but could persist for up to 10 days.

 The Differences in Symptoms

-Of course, you could be pregnant and have the stomach flu at the same time, as well.
+Of course, you could be pregnant and have the stomach flu at the same time.
 If you suspect that you might be pregnant, do a home pregnancy test or see your doctor for one to confirm.
-Don't take any herbal or other OTC medicines to treat your symptoms until you are certain you are not pregnant.
+Don't take any herbal or other over-the-counter medicines to treat your symptoms until you are certain you are not pregnant.

 Difference in the Duration of Symptoms